-The Bosatlas, originally published in 1877 and now in its 54rd edition, is the map book everyone in the Netherlands knows from geography class.
+, originally published in 1877 and now in its 54rd edition, is the map book everyone in the Netherlands knows from geography class.
 Entire generations grew up with the color scheme it uses for maps of the country; its orange cities, mauve industrial areas, and ruby highways and borders are deeply etched into the national soul.
-But now that Google Maps is usually the quickest way to see a map, do we have to settle for its bland colors?
+But now that Google Maps is usually the most readily available map, do we have to settle for its bland colors?

 One thing that has slightly bothered me about Google Maps is that it doesn't really offer a good topographical map.
 Satellite images are nice, of course, but can sometimes be surprisingly hard to read.
 And the "Map" mode is more of a road map than a topographical map: The road network stands out, but terrain is represented in very light and washed out colors.
 Because of this, it can actually be pretty hard to tell cities and agricultural land apart.

 So that is why I used the Google Maps API